 U.S. Supreme Court On Plea Bargaining

 In popular culture, the role of a criminal defense attorney is thought to be a defense counsel’s role as a champion for the accused during a high-stakes trial.

 Of course, one of the responsibilities of defense counsel is to present a strong defense at trial.
-Indeed, criminal defense attorneys Portland find nothing more gratifying than hearing the words “Not Guilty” at the end of a hard-fought trial.
+Indeed, criminal defense attorney Portland find nothing more gratifying than hearing the words “Not Guilty” at the end of a hard-fought trial.

 But the role of defense counsel goes much farther than winning cases at trial.
 A recent editorial in the New York Times declares: “Plea bargaining defines the criminal justice system: 97 percent of federal convictions and 94 percent of state convictions come through guilty pleas negotiated between prosecutors and offenders.”
 In order for defense counsel to get the best possible outcome for the client, the possibility of accomplishing a negotiated outcome can never be overlooked.

 One of the fundamental ethical responsibilities of defense counsel is to make sure that the client is able to make informed and intelligent decisions during the course of criminal prosecution.
 The accused has the absolute right to take his or her case to trial, or give up the right to trial and plead guilty.
 Ethical defense attorneys always realize that it is the client’s decision to take a case to trial, or not.
 It is unethical for an attorney to reject a pretrial offer without giving the client the opportunity to make a thoughtful decision as to the correct course of action to pursue.

 Astonishingly, there have been cases in which defense attorneys have not conveyed pretrial offers to the client, or have not counseled the client sufficiently as to whether to accept the offer, thus preventing the client from being able to make an intelligent and knowing decision as to whether to plead guilty or go to trial.